 Are you worried about inflation reducing your returns?
 Does the income tax law consider inflation while calculating capital gains on the sale of investments?
-Stop worrying, start indexation!
+Stop worrying, start indexing!

 Indexation is an efficient way of preventing draining of your returns on investments in the form of taxes.
-Indexation is applicable to long-term investments, which include debt fund and other asset classes.
-Indexation helps you in adjusting the purchase price of the investments.
+Indexation is applicable to long-term investments in the form of house property and land.
+Indexation helps you in adjusting the purchase price of the investments by considering inflation.
 In this way, you will be able to lower your tax liability.
 Before thinking about indexation, you must understand two other concepts – inflation and capital gains.

 Inflation is the gradual rise in the price of a product or service.
 For example, what is worth Rs.100 today may be worth Rs.110 or more in the following year; and even more than that the year after.
 In this way, inflation reduces your purchasing power.